aragon/protocol-dashboard/README.md

 #### Issues

-If you come across an issue with the Protocol Dashboard, do a search in the [Issues](https://github.com/aragon/protocol-dashboard/issues?q=is%3Aissue+is%3Aopen) tab of this repo to make sure it hasn't been reported before.
+If you come across an issue with the Court Dashboard, do a search in the [Issues](https://github.com/aragon/protocol-dashboard/issues?q=is%3Aissue+is%3Aopen) tab of this repo to make sure it hasn't been reported before.
 Follow these steps to help us prevent duplicate issues and unnecessary notifications going to the many people watching this repo:

 - If the issue you found has been reported and is still open, and the details match your issue, give a "thumbs up" to the relevant posts in the issue thread to signal that you have the same issue.
 No further action is required on your part.
 - If the issue you found has been reported and is still open, but the issue is missing some details, you can add a comment to the issue thread describing the additional details.